 “A failure by a police officer to comply with the requirements…does not…make the officer”

 criminally liable.
 I think I am right in saying that such an officer would not be criminally liable.
 If I have misunderstood this, I am happy to be corrected.

 I am grateful to my hon.
 Friend for that intervention.
 I cannot recall whether he was here on Report, but we went through this in some detail then and so I do not wish to test the patience of the House by going through it all again this morning.
-If he looks back at the transcripts of the debate, he might not be so confident in what he said.
+If he looks back at the transcript of the debate, he might not be so confident in what he said.
 I think there is some doubt about this provision and it offers some doubt for police officers, who have also looked at the Bill.
 Notwithstanding that intervention by my hon.
 Friend, may I ask that the Minister takes this issue into careful consideration when creating the statutory guidance, if that provides an opportunity to look at this?
 I ask her to make sure that there are no unintended consequences.
 My hon.
 Friend the Member for Croydon South (Chris Philp) sums up exactly what is intended by the Government and the promoter of the Bill, but I hope that when the Minister brings forward her statutory guidance she will clarify the situation, because police officers are concerned about it.

 Again, I am extremely grateful for that and am pleased to hear it.